ISD Lebanon and Jordan

 The Strong Cities Network in Jordan and Lebanon

-ISD’s regional programme in the Middle East aims to support municipalities in strengthening their abilities to coordinate and deliver local P/CVE strategies and activities.
-By providing municipalities with the knowledge and tools needed to identify and react to early signs of radicalisation, ISD seeks to reduce the presence of violent extremism within Lebanese and Jordanian communities.
+The Strong Cities regional programme in the Middle East supports municipalities in strengthening their abilities to coordinate and deliver local P/CVE strategies and activities.
+By providing municipalities with the knowledge and tools needed to identify and react to early signs of radicalisation, Strong Cities seeks to reduce the presence of violent extremism within Lebanese and Jordanian communities.
 This work is delivered through a model of Local Prevention Networks (LPNs).

-• In Tripoli, the team is developing a critical programme of work for ex-prisoners and those leaving the prison system, providing skills training, employment opportunities and professional psychosocial support.
-This is a potentially ground-breaking pilot project, tackling trauma, disenfranchisement, marginalisation and unemployment as drivers of violent extremism.
+• Tripoli: Our team developed a critical reintegration programme for ex-prisoners and those leaving the prison system, providing skills training, employment opportunities and professional psychosocial support.
+This ground-breaking pilot project tackled trauma, disenfranchisement, marginalisation and unemployment as key drivers of violent extremism.

-• In Saida, launch of a dedicated Psychosocial Support Unit to provide psychosocial support and help for parents concerned about vulnerable children.
-In due course, the unit will be trained to recognise early warning signs of violence and manage and refer individual cases.
+• Saida: A dedicated Psychosocial Support Unit provided psychosocial support to parents concerned about vulnerable children, training them to recognise early warning signs of violence and manage and refer individual cases.

-• In Majdal Anjar, the LPN is working to counter stigmatisation of vulnerable communities, training young men and women from refugee as well as host communities with digital marketing skills while raising awareness around hate speech and disinformation on social media.
+• Majdal Anjar: The LPN worked to counter stigmatisation of vulnerable communities, training young men and women from refugee as well as host communities with digital marketing skills while raising awareness around hate speech and disinformation on social media.

-• In Jordan, the LPNs in Irbid, Karak and Zarqa are organising a monthly Diwaneyat dialogue series on extremism-related issues, bringing together policymakers, academics, religious leaders, youth workers and civil society members.
-A dedicated library of Arabic training resources has been compiled to support trainings on human security and preventing violent extremism.
+• Jordan: The LPNs in Irbid, Karak and Zarqa organised monthly Diwaneyat dialogue series on extremism-related issues, bringing together policymakers, academics, religious leaders, youth workers and civil society members.
+Our team compiled a dedicated library of Arabic training resources to support trainings on human security and preventing violent extremism.

 The Danish Ministry of Foreign Affairs began funding the programme in 2016, facilitating the establishment of six local prevention networks in Lebanon and Jordan.
-In 2019, the programme continued with funding from the Dutch Ministry of Foreign Affairs.
-In addition to direct programming, the team convenes local policymakers in Lebanon and Jordan with their counterparts in the Netherlands to examine the reintegration and rehabilitation of returnees and detainees through the Dutch ‘Safety Houses’ model.
-The SCN implements its programme in close partnership with the National PVE Unit at the Council of Ministers in Lebanon and with the Ministry of Local Administration in Jordan.
+Continued funding from the Dutch Ministry of Foreign Affairs in 2019 expanded these efforts.
+In addition to direct programming, our team facilitated exchanges between local policymakers in Lebanon and Jordan and their counterparts in the Netherlands to explore reintegration and rehabilitation strategies for returnees and detainees through the Dutch ‘Safety Houses’ model.
+The Strong Cities Network worked closely with the National PVE Unit at the Council of Ministers in Lebanon and with the Ministry of Local Administration in Jordan to implement these initiatives.

 Young Cities in Lebanon

-ISD’s long-running SCN/YouthCAN project Young Cities operates in Lebanon, Senegal, Kenya and North Macedonia.
-Young Cities works in partnership with both young people and local government to enhance and support youth-led solutions to community challenges such as hate, polarisation, extremism and violence.
+The long-running Strong Cities project Young Cities operates in Lebanon, Senegal, Kenya and North Macedonia.
+Young Cities collaborates with both young people and local government to enhance and support youth-led solutions to community challenges such as hate, polarisation, extremism and violence.

-In Lebanon, Young Cities delivers ISD’s Youth Innovation Lab model with local partners and staff.
-This includes delivery of training workshops to support the development and implementation of youth-led initiatives across three cities, tackling issues such as inter-faith relations in Tripoli and marginalisation of refugees in Saida.
-In all three cities, activities are delivered with buy-in and support from the SCN’s Local Prevention Networks and key municipal focal points.
+In Lebanon, Young Cities implemented ISD’s Youth Innovation Lab model with local partners and staff.
+This includes the delivery of training workshops to support the implementation of youth-led initiatives across three cities, tackling issues such as inter-faith relations in Tripoli and marginalisation of refugees in Saida.
+These activities were delivered with buy-in and support from Strong Cities’ Local Prevention Networks and key municipal focal points.

 MENA-focused Research

 ISD leads pioneering multilingual research into digital Salafi-jihadist ecosystems online, tracking and monitoring the tactics and trends of the Islamic State of Iraq and Syria (ISIS), al-Qaeda, and their affiliates.
-Our team of researchers examine how these groups leverage interconnected networks of websites, social media accounts, and messaging applications, to galvanize and mobilize supporters.
+Our researchers examine how these groups leverage interconnected networks of websites, social media accounts, and messaging applications, to galvanise and mobilise supporters.
 ISD’s MENA digital research team has brought down coordinated networks of ISIS supporters on Facebook; unearthed terabyte-large digital archives; and reported on cross-organisational learning between groups online.
-The team has similarly discovered and reported on Arabic-language COVID-19 disinformation networks operating bogus think tanks, and ‘scientific collectives’ on platforms such as Facebook and YouTube.
-The work of the MENA digital research team has been featured in Wired, the BBC and the Daily Beast.
+Our team has also discovered and reported on Arabic-language COVID-19 disinformation networks operating bogus think tanks, and ‘scientific collectives’ on platforms such as Facebook and YouTube.
+Our work has been featured in Wired, the BBC and the Daily Beast.

 The Young Cities team mobilises to assist victims of the Beirut blasts, August, 2020